iselapp/documentation/config/readme.md

 ### Directories

 - `siges/`: This directory contains files related to the SIGES system.
-It includes excel files with data extracted from SIGES system and a python script to insert data into database.
+It includes:

-- `web/`: This directory contains web scraping json configuration files.
+  - `config.json`: A configuration file for the Excel to Supabase Importer script.
+It defines the mapping between Excel sheets, Supabase tables, and their columns.

-### Files
+  - `readme.md`: A README file explaining the structure and usage of the `config.json` file.

-- `readme.md`: This file (the one you're currently reading) provides an overview of the directory structure and content.
+- `web/`: This directory contains web scraping JSON configuration files.
+Each file corresponds to a specific data entity or webpage to be scraped.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../../LICENSE)
+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.